-During the period from 2010 through 2014, domestic and external savings have accounted on average for 17.9% and 5.7% of total GDP at current prices, respectively.
-However, during 2013 and 2014, there has been an improvement in terms of reducing the need for external savings (equivalent to the reduction of current account deficit) to finance total domestic investment.
-This positive trend became apparent in 2014, with domestic savings representing 18.5% of GDP and external savings representing only 3.1% of the total GDP, as compared to the five-year average of 17.9% and 5.7%, respectively.
+During the period from 2010 through 2014, domestic and external savings have accounted on average for 17.9% and 5.8% of total GDP at current prices, respectively.
+However, during 2013 and 2014, there was an improvement in terms of reducing the need for external savings (equivalent to the reduction of current account deficit) to finance total domestic investment.
+This positive trend became apparent in 2014, with domestic savings representing 18.5% of GDP and external savings representing only 3.2% of GDP, as compared to the five-year average of 17.9% and 5.8%, respectively.